Skip to content Skip to footer

 Paytm spent over ₹4,000 crore on marketing and promotions between FY2019 and FY2024.
 The result?
 A stock that lost 75% of its IPO value, a payments bank licence revoked by the RBI, and a brand so confused about its own identity that even its most loyal users couldn’t explain what it actually was.

 This isn’t a story about a single bad campaign.
 We’ve already covered the guerrilla marketing gamble and its tactical failures.
-This is a bigger story.
+This is bigger.
 This is about what happens when a company mistakes spending for strategy, growth metrics for actual growth, and brand awareness for brand value.

 Paytm is the most expensive case study in Indian marketing history of a simple truth: you can’t market your way out of a broken business model.